In the 14th-century the prosperous city of Florence is ravaged by a merciless plague known as "The Black Death.'

 Pampinea Anastagi (Mischa Barton), the only daughter of a respected and wealthy family, suddenly finds herself alone.
 Gerbino de la Ratta threatens to confiscate her home to pay off her father's debts -- then offers to marry her as an escape route from her imminent financial ruin.
 Pampinea retreats to a convent where from behind her nun's veil -- and after a secret kiss -- she falls in love with Lorenzo.
 Lorenzo also falls in love, but does not know who has delivered the fatal heart-melting kiss.

-Canadian Connection: Actor Hayden Christensen
+Canadian Connection: Actor Hayden Christensen is Canadian.

 Surprisingly good!
 Great acting and comedic timing!